Accepted for presentation at the 36th Stony Brook International Conference on Game Theory (July 2025)

 Finally, we show that whether a retailer platform prefers a conformity or non-conformity equilibrium (and subsequently whether it will choose the pay-per-click or pay-per-purchase compensation) depends on how well the retailer sells additional products to a consumer who visits its website.

-Ambiguous Expert Communication (with Shubhranshu Singh) Under revision.
+Ambiguous Expert Communication (with Shubhranshu Singh).
+Under review at Management Science.
 PDF

-In many consulting environments, the expert often assertively recommends the client to take an action but is vague about the probability of that action's outcomes, making the recommendation ambiguous.
-This paper analytically investigates this phenomenon by incorporating the client's optimism and attitudes toward ambiguity into a strategic communication model.
-A primitive premise is that a more ambiguous message can lower the expert's communication cost by freeing the expert from further explanations.
+In many advice markets, experts often assertively recommend that clients take a specific action, but they are vague about the probability of the action's outcomes, making the recommendation ambiguous.
+This paper analytically investigates this phenomenon and the mechanism of the underlying marketing tactic by incorporating the client's optimism and attitudes toward ambiguity into a strategic communication framework.

-In equilibrium, the expert will claim the possibility of a range of probability distributions with a lower end strictly below their precise observation.
-By choosing an optimal level of ambiguity, the expert trades off the client's expected payoffs for self-benefits from cost reduction and the extra perks from the focal action.
+In equilibrium, the expert will assert a range of probabilities within which the recommended action turns desirable for the client, whose lower end is strictly below the precise observation based on his or her expertise.
 When the client cannot exert effort to disambiguate the expert's message, the expert benefits from the client's greater optimism and lower aversion to ambiguous information.
 Interestingly, when the client exerts costly effort, the expert can leverage the client's ambiguity attitude.
-As the client becomes more ambiguity averse, precise information about the less preferable option becomes even less preferable---high ambiguity aversion mitigates the ambiguity of the information about the focal option, inducing the expert to send a more ambiguous message.
+As the client becomes more ambiguity averse, precise information about the less preferable option becomes even less preferable, so that the client's greater ambiguity aversion mitigates the ambiguity of the information about the focal option, inducing the expert to send a more ambiguous message.

-The Role of Social Learning in Influencer Marketing (with Ron Berman and Aniko Öry) Under second round review at Marketing Science.
+The Role of Social Learning in Influencer Marketing (with Ron Berman and Aniko Öry).
 PDF

 In influencer marketing, marketers can leverage the attention of followers through sponsored content posted by influencers and social learning among followers via interactions with these posts.
 We explore how a marketer can optimally leverage influencer marketing using these distinctive features.
 The decision to encourage social learning or to focus solely on awareness depends on the initial uncertainty of the product quality, and the amount of resulting learning depends on the endogenous influencer's choice of creative contribution to the campaign.